Jump to contentJump to search

 Visitor Information

 Welcome to the botanical garden.
-Admission is free of charge; the entrance and all main paths are wheelchair-accessible.
+Admission is free of charge.
+The entrance and all main paths are wheelchair-accessible.

 APRIL – SEPTEMBER